Before launching synthesis, take a look at the naming convention that inserts the Debug Hubs necessary for the Vivado Debug solution.

 - Run DFX-specific design rule checks by selecting OK

-Fix any errors that may appear.
+Fix any errors that might appear.
 Advisory messages might appear for certain devices with suggestions on how to improve the quality of the given Pblocks.Tip: Run DFX Design Rule Checks early and often.

 .
 To save time, you can deselect all checkboxes other than the one